Research

 Below, I list a few of my recent research directions.

-Double-diffusive convection and chemical (or salt) mixing in stars (or oceans)
+Double-diffusive convection and chemical mixing in stars (or oceans)

 The role of both forms of DDC in astrophysical systems is covered very well by this review paper by Garaud, who also has this very nice set of lecture notes on the arXiv aimed at an astrophysical audience.
 A major facet that I care about is the anomalous chemical mixing (“extra mixing”) inferred by observations of red giant branch (RGB) stars.
-As described in the above review (or see the introduction in this paper of mine), the deep interiors of RGB stars must host some form of turbulence in order to explain certain surface observations (specifically, changes in abundance and/or isotopic ratios involving C12, C13, N, and Li shortly after the luminosity bump).
-The leading candidate is thermohaline mixing, but predictive models for the chemical mixing rate of this process agree with either observations or 3D hydrodynamic simulations, but not both.
+As described in the above review (or see the introduction in this paper of mine), the deep interiors of RGB stars must host some form of turbulence in order to explain the chemical abundances we see at their surfaces.
+The leading candidate is thermohaline convection, but predictive models for the chemical mixing rate of this process agree with either observations or 3D hydrodynamic simulations, but not both.

-Harrington & Garaud, ApJL 2019 (“HG19”; link) identified the possibility that magnetic fields might enhance the mixing rate dramatically, even for magnetic field strengths of 100G, thus possibly addressing this tension between observations and simulations; they also provided a reduced model for predicting the mixing rate a priori for use in, say, stellar evolution codes like MESA.
+Harrington & Garaud, ApJL 2019 (“HG19”; link) noted that magnetic fields might enhance the mixing rate dramatically, even for relatively weak magnetic field strengths (say, 100G), thus possibly addressing this tension between observations and simulations; they also provided a reduced model for predicting the mixing rate a priori for use in stellar evolution codes like MESA.
 In Fraser, Reifenstein, and Garaud, ApJ 2024 (“FRG24”; link), I collaborated with Prof. Garaud and UCSC student Sam Reifenstein to study this process in more detail.
-We found that the HG19 model is flawed and generally does not capture the effect of magnetic diffusivity on the process.
-We improved upon the model and showed that our improved FRG24 model does agree with our extensive suite of 3D MHD simulations across a broad range of parameters, varying background gradients, magnetic field strength, and magnetic diffusivity.
+We found that the HG19 model is flawed and generally does not capture the effect of magnetic diffusivity on the process or changes in mixing rate with stratification.
+We improved upon the model and showed that our improved FRG24 model agrees (to within a factor of two!) with our extensive suite of 3D MHD simulations across a massive range of parameters, varying background gradients, magnetic field strength, and magnetic diffusivity.

 Next steps: As part of a team including Jarrett Rosenberg (UW-Madison), Rich Townsend (UW-Madison), Evan Bauer (CFA / Harvard & Smithsonian, LLNL), and Matteo Cantiello (Flatiron CCA, Princeton), we have implemented the FRG24 model into the MESA stellar evolution code so the broader astrophysics community can use our model to study implications for a wider range of astrophysical systems, such as magnetic white dwarfs or as a possible Cameron-Fowler mechanism to produce lithium in red giants.